 The model of counseling that I most use with couples is called Emotionally Focused Therapy.
 This is considered a gold standard approach for working with couples in distress.
 One aspect that I enjoy about this model is that it does not place blame on either partner but, rather, focuses on the patterns of interaction between partners.
 Many people are pleasantly surprised that our first conversations are different than what they feared or imagined.

 Over two full days, you and your partner will learn powerful information that can help transform your relationship.
-Workshops are limited to 10 couples and, in addition to the educational piece, couples will be participating in private exercises that walk them through specific conversations.
+Workshops are limited to 8 couples and, in addition to the educational piece, couples participate in private exercises that walk them through specific conversations.
 Trained EFT therapists are available for all couples throughout the weekend to help clarify concepts and help couples get untangled if they find they get stuck in an exercise.

 Couples are repeatedly surprised by the level of transformation they experience in their relationship over just one weekend.
 To learn more about the workshop and to register for our next weekend event, please visit our Hold Me Tight Knoxville site HERE.

-* The Hold Me Tight Knoxville workshop may not be appropriate for couples who are actively discussing divorce, where there is an active affair taking place, a partner is currently engaged in addiction or where partners are otherwise not interested in how to improve the health of their relationship.
-This workshop is educational in nature and most appropriate for couples who are experiencing disconnect (even if it has felt disconnected for a long time) and would like to get close to each other again but unsure how to do so.
+* The Hold Me Tight Knoxville workshop may not be appropriate for couples when there is an active affair taking place, a partner is actively engaged in an addiction or where partners are not invested in learning how to improve the health of their relationship.
 If you have questions about the workshop please contact me.